“There was a case recently – it was an older lady who was very anxious. She’d been trying to sort out her will for ages, but nothing had happened.

 When professionals work well together it can benefit every party.
 The referrer has a fuller offering by bringing in technical expertise.
 The connection gains a client.
 And, crucially, the client receives a better service.

-So what do professionals look for before making a referral?
+But what do professionals look for before making an all important referral to an adviser?

 Today, things are different.
 Qualifications are more commonplace and standard.
-‘Now they are just hygiene factors,’ says King.
+“Now they are just hygiene factors,” he noted.

 Does this mean it’s less important to be qualified now?

 Not at all.
 While they might not set you apart, qualifications allow you to turn up to the table in the first place.
-Having industry standard qualifications and being accredited by organisations such as SOLLA and STEP show a willingness to go above and beyond.
+Having industry standard qualifications and being accredited by organisations such as the Society of Later Life Advisers (SOLLA) and the Society of Trust and Estate Practitioners (STEP) show a willingness to go above and beyond.

 But while qualifications can be essential, on their own they’re not a guarantee you’ll make connections that will grow your business.
 They give you credibility, but they might not give you an edge when looking for referrals.
 That’s because professionals are looking for much more than qualifications.